gatsbyjs/gatsby/README.md

 changes to Gatsby or its documentation.
 Some examples that would benefit from an RFC are:

-   - A new feature that creates new API surface area, and would require a feature flag if introduced.
+   - A new feature that creates a new API surface area, and would require a feature flag if introduced.
    - The removal of features that already shipped as part of the release channel.